 But we understand the lure of a grilled dog in the summer, so give turkey dogs a try.
 They have around half the amount of sodium as regular hot dogs, about the quarter the fat content, and no risk of consuming nitrates.

 Soda is harmful to our teeth for a variety of reasons.
 It contains lots of sugar.
 The American Heart Association recommends men don’t exceed 150 calories from sugar a day and 100 calories from sugar for women.
 One 12-ounce can of a popular soda brand has 120.

 By choosing water over soda, you’re not only saving your overall health, you’re saving your oral health.
 The cavity-causing bacteria in our mouths love to eat sugar.
 The more we give them, the more acid those bacteria excrete onto our teeth.
 That acid causes cavities and tooth decay.
 Try to limit consumption to one soda a day and rinse with water after.
 Do it for your teeth!

 If you’ve had any dental work done, corn on the cob is not your friend.
 And if you have braces, you definitely shouldn’t eat corn off the cob.
 You could risk ripping your braces away from your teeth.
 Biting down on the corn cob can crack fillings and sealants, damage orthodontia, and compromise dentures.
-Even if your teeth aren’t at risk, we bet one or more of your guests may be.
+Even if your teeth aren’t at risk, one or more of your guests may be.
 Slice the corn off the cob and save everyone a trip to the dentist or orthodontist.

 Traditional potato salad recipes can have as many as 360 calories and over 20 grams of fat in one cup.
 Swap mayo for plain Greek yogurt and a dash of olive oil for a creamy texture everyone will love.
 Plus, no one will miss those calories you cut out.